-BIND 9.12.0 is a new feature release of BIND, still under development.
+BIND 9.13 is an unstable development release of BIND.
 This document summarizes new features and functional changes that have been introduced on this branch.
-With each development release leading up to the final BIND 9.12.0 release, this document will be updated with additional features added and bugs fixed.
+With each development release leading up to the stable BIND 9.14 release, this document will be updated with additional features added and bugs fixed.